Avro Canada CF-105 Arrow: Cancellation

-The Arrow's cancellation was announced on 20 February 1959.
-The day became known as "Black Friday" in the Canadian aviation industry.
+The Arrow's cancellation was announced on 20 February 1959, becoming known as "Black Friday" in the Canadian aviation industry.
 Diefenbaker claimed the decision was based on "a thorough examination" of threats and defensive measures, and the cost of defensive systems.
 More specifically, the cost would have needed to be amortized over hundreds of manufactured models.
 At the time the trend was "away from conventional bombers" that the Avro Arrow could intercept and "towards atmospheric weapons like intercontinental ballistic missiles", according to Global News.
-As a result, the foreign demand for the Avro Arrow had declined substantially.
-Canada's alternative to the Arrow was to purchase some American McDonnell F-101 Voodoo interceptors and Bomarc B missiles.
+As a result, foreign demand for the Arrow had declined substantially.
+Canada's alternative to the Arrow was to purchase American McDonnell F-101 Voodoo interceptors and Bomarc B missiles.

-The decision immediately put 14,528 Avro employees, as well as nearly 15,000 other employees in the Avro supply chain of outside suppliers out of work.
-Declassified records show Avro management was caught unprepared by the suddenness of the announcement by the government; while executives were aware that the program was in jeopardy, they expected it to continue until the March review.
-It was widely believed during this lead-up to the review, the first Arrow Mk 2, RL-206, would be prepared for an attempt at both world speed and altitude records.
+The decision immediately put 14,528 Avro employees, as well as nearly 15,000 employees in the Avro supply chain, out of work.
+Declassified records show Avro management was caught unprepared by Diefenbaker's announcement; executives knew the program was in jeopardy but expected it to continue until the March review.
+It was widely believed during this lead-up to the review, the first Arrow Mk.
+2, RL-206, would be prepared for an attempt at both world speed and altitude records.

 An attempt was made to provide the completed Arrows to the National Research Council of Canada as high-speed test aircraft.
 The NRC refused, noting that without sufficient spare parts and maintenance, as well as qualified pilots, the NRC could make no use of them.
-A similar project initiated by the Royal Aircraft Establishment (Boscombe Down) had resulted in Avro vice-president (engineering) Jim Floyd's preparing a transatlantic ferry operation.
+A similar project initiated by the Royal Aircraft Establishment (Boscombe Down) had resulted in Avro vice president of engineering Jim Floyd preparing a transatlantic ferry operation.
 This proposal, like others from the United States, was never realized.